averykhoo/recipes/recipes/moussaka.md

 * 1-2 cups bechamel sauce, as thick as custard
     * 50g / 0.25 cups flour
     * 1.5 cups milk
-    * nutmeg, maybe clove powder
+    * (optional) nutmeg, maybe clove powder
     * 100g grated parmesan (technically making this a mornay sauce)
     * not too much salt
-    * 1 egg yolk added last helps thicken the sauce
+    * 1 egg yolk added at the end helps thicken the sauce
 * cheese on top

 1. Preheat oven to 180°C.